By now your New Year’s Resolutions will be made and many of you will be thinking about what is needed to achieve them.

 Even Visions Can Be Disruptive

 Disruptions come in many forms.
 Some of them excite and inspire us.
 Your organisational vision can propel you to a new future.
-Yet no matter how great your initial enthusiasm for this vision, achieving it inevitably means new challenges that will demand you learn as you go.
+Yet no matter how great your initial enthusiasm for this vision, achieving it inevitably means learning as you go.
+That's right, you must grow to fit your vision.

 Ash Maurya, the author of Running Lean, reports that while most start-ups fail, 66% of those that succeed take a radical change of direction at some point.
 Taking a deep breath, they rethink and overhaul their initial product design.
 More often than not, their initial ideas - the place where it all began, had been precious to them.